 The church of St Gwenfaen, the only church in Wales dedicated to her, is in the village of Rhoscolyn, about half a mile from the well.
 Rhoscolyn was formerly called Llanwenfaen.

 Very little is known of the life of Gwenfaen.
-She was the daughter of Pawl Hen (or Paulinus) of Manaw (which has variously been interpreted as indicating that he was from the Isle of Man or from near the Firth of Forth.
-He is known to have been a bishop in Wales in the 5th and 6th centuries, having founded a monastery at Whitfield in Carmarthenshire in around 480.
-He lived to a very old age, hence his nickname Hen (old) .
-There is a story of his having been cured by St David of an eye inflamation which had cause blindness.
+She was the daughter of Pawl Hen of Manaw, which has been interpreted as indicating that he was from the Isle of Man but more likely to relate to Manaw on the Firth of Forth.
 Gwenfaen’s brothers were the Saints Peulan and Gwyngeneu who also had cells in the Holyhead area.

 It is believed that she founded a cell at a site near to her well.
 There is no evidence of this, although the first known church dedicated to her in the area dates from 630.
-Her legend is that she was chased away from her cell by druids, and that she escaped by climbing the rock stack off Rhoscolyn Head.
+Her legend, drived from the local church website is that she was chased away from her cell by druids, and that she escaped by climbing the rock stack off Rhoscolyn Head.
 The tide came in and she was carried away by angels.
 This is how the Saints Bay got its name.

 The well is traditionally resorted to for the cure of mental disorders, offerings of two white pebbles were thrown into the water by visitors to the well.